kywagaha/gemini/README.md

 `npm start`

 # Setup
 First you need to make a Spotify application.
-Be sure to copy the `Client Id` and `Client Secret` into the respective fields in `main.js`.
+Be sure to copy the `Client Id` and `Client Secret` into a new file called `.env`.
 Then edit the settings for the app on the Spotify developer dashboard, and set the `Redirect Uri` to `http://localhost:8888/auth/spotify/callback`.

 # Usage